 Throughout history, technology and engineering efforts have been focused on simplifying, improving efficiency and quality.
-Just to show an example, not a long time ago, driving a car was a downright hard work, brakes were not so good, gearboxes were tricky and the steering didn’t have a good performance, but now driving a car has become so easy, people don’t have to worry anymore about the stick shift, not even about knowing how to park your car in a small place, there is a bunch of different options for all kinds of users, experts and beginners.
+Just to show an example-not a long time ago, driving a car was a downright hard work.
+Brakes were not so good, gearboxes were tricky and the steering didn’t have a good performance.
+But now driving a car has become so easy.
+People don’t have to worry anymore about the stick shift, not even about knowing how to park your car in a small place.
+There are bunch of different options for all kinds of users, experts and beginners.

-First manufactured cars were designed manually, this process was evidently longer, with a higher chance to make mistakes and difficult the possibility to do any changes.
+First manufactured cars were designed manually.
+This process was evidently longer with a higher chance of making mistakes and reducing the possibility to do any changes.
 Despite all this obstacles, human beings have created incredible machines to simplify our jobs, life, increase safety, etc. Nevertheless, there is always a better, easier, and faster way to do things.
-Just as it started happening in the mid 60’s with the beginning of CAD systems that provided a powerful tool for designers, the cost-benefit was so evident that a lot of companies did not hesitate for the change, even though a big part of the designing process to create a prototype, part or machine was digital, there were still many estimations, mechanical, electrical or thermal calculations that had to be done manually.
+Just as it started happening in the mid 60’s with the beginning of CAD systems that provided a powerful tool for designers.
+The cost-benefit was so evident that a lot of companies did not hesitate for the change.
+Even though a big part of the designing process to create a prototype, part or machine was digital, there were still many estimations, mechanical, electrical or thermal calculations that had to be done manually.

-Currently, with simulation driven design, these stages have been simplified, the different software on the market currently used has made these tasks so simple, that a designer is able to evaluate multi physic conditions in some specific applications obtaining accurate results.
-Designing as well as simulating has become easier, there are multiple tools that have been added in order to facilitate the design or editing of parts, an example of this are the different functions to cut, stretch or lengthen 3D elements, as well as the automatic creation of 2D plans from a part In 3D, these and many more tools that have been added again have simplified the use of these software, thus allowing to develop better products, in less time and at a lower cost.
+Currently with simulation driven design, these stages have been simplified.
+The different software on the market currently used has made these tasks so simple that a designer is able to evaluate multi physic conditions in some specific applications obtaining accurate results.
+Designing as well as simulating has become easier.
+There are multiple tools that have been added in order to facilitate the design or editing of parts.
+An example of this are the different functions to cut, stretch or lengthen 3D elements as well as the automatic creation of 2D plans from a part in 3D.
+Many more tools have been added again to simplify the use of these software and thus allowing to develop better products in less time and at a lower cost.

 As mentioned at the beginning of this article, engineering efforts are generally focused on three main factors- simplicity, efficiency and quality.
-It is vitally important to provide access to these technologies to a greater percentage of the target population and in the case of efficiency it would be qualified in terms of time used in the tools.
-We see how the use of simulation driven design as well as the creation and optimization of design tools have generated these impacts, additionally, in terms of quality, it is evaluated with the improvement in the solvers used, which allow to analyze more complex scenarios and more specific applications, such as in the different manufacturing methods available to simulate.
+It is vitally important to provide access to these technologies to a greater percentage of the target population and in the case of efficiency it would be qualified in terms of time used in this tools.
+Now we see how the use of simulation driven design as well as the creation and optimization of design tools have generated these impacts.
+Additionally, in terms of quality, it is evaluated with the improvement in the solvers used, which allow us to analyze more complex scenarios and more specific applications.

-Even so, it is important to highlight that experience as well as specialization in specific areas such as design or simulation can hardly be completely replaced by software, so that in specific applications, of high complexity, with specific requirements in terms of safety, quality , manufacturing process, etc. It will always be necessary to use interdisciplinary teams to obtain the most accurate and effective results.
+Even so, it is important to highlight that experience as well as specialization in specific areas such as design or simulation can hardly be completely replaced by software.
+In specific applications of high complexity with specific requirements in terms of safety, quality , manufacturing process, etc. It will always be necessary to use interdisciplinary teams to obtain the most accurate and effective results.